mateusgomes01/latex-templates/README.md

-# Luke's LaTeX Templates and Build Files
+# Mateu's personal LaTeX Templates, cloned from Luke's LaTeX Templates and Build Files

 A couple people on YouTube have asked me for my LaTeX templates, so I'm pushing them here.
 You can also find my compiled bibliography sheet.